bacalhau-project/bacalhau/docs/docs/community/style-guide.md

 - **caution**: Use to make the reader aware they need to be careful when acting on some advice.

-- **warning**: Use to indicate that there are dangers or consequenses associated with some information or steps.
+- **warning**: Use to indicate that there are dangers or consequences associated with some information or steps.

 Here’s a Markdown example of a **tip** callout block.